A new way to treat and care for cancer patients is on the horizon at UT Health Austin.

 Tell us about your team?
 What are the roles of the various team members?

-At the core of the CaLM concept will be the Patient Support Team, a multidisciplinary team of supportive care experts including social workers, palliative care providers, nurse practitioners, financial and fertility navigators, and a physical therapist, dietician, genetic counselor, pharmacist, psychiatrist, legal counselor, spiritual chaplain (if requested), fitness expert, and integrative care providers (acupuncture doctors, naturopaths) who have expertise in oncology and collaboratively manage patient care in a team-based approach.
+At the core of the CaLM concept will be the Patient Support Team, a multidisciplinary team of supportive care experts including health social workers, palliative care providers, nurse practitioners, financial and fertility navigators, and a physical therapist, dietician, genetic counselor, pharmacist, psychiatrist, legal counselor, spiritual chaplain (if requested), fitness expert, and integrative care providers (acupuncture doctors, naturopaths) who have expertise in oncology and collaboratively manage patient care in a team-based approach.

 The Patient Support Team collectively assesses and monitors the patient’s care, using the patient’s values, need and goals as the north star.
 This is a huge shift from a patriarchal health system where the doctor “knows what’s best ” to one where the doctor/care team acts as a shepherd or guide and the patient (and family) makes decisions about their care in partnership with their care team’s support.
 The clinical teams of disease specific cancer experts (medical oncologist, radiologist, surgeon) will work seamlessly with the Patient Support Team to provide care that puts the patient and their family in the center of the treatment and survivorship experience, in one single location as much as possible.